The Phoenix Incident: Plot

-The Phoenix Incident begins with the night vision observation of a scorpion, moving across the screen before cutting to a series of military firefight engagements in Damal, Turkey, Dayr Az Zawr, Syria and Mogadishu, Banadir, Somalia, often with alien cries heard during these engagements.
-Expository text explains that, since 1997, the United States military has been engaged in a covert war against "forces of unknown origin", and that "57 incidents have spread across Asia, Europe and Russia."
-It goes on to note that NATO notes that alien invasion forces will reach populated areas within two years, and that the conflict itself is in retaliation for an incident in Phoenix, Arizona on March 13, 1997.
-The film notes that it is dedicated to "members of the intelligence community who provided evidence that made the film possible".
+The Phoenix Incident begins with a night vision observation of a scorpion, followed by military firefight engagements in Damal, Turkey, Dayr Az Zawr, Syria and Mogadishu, Banadir, Somalia, during which alien cries are heard.
+Expository text states that, since 1997, the United States military has fought a covert war against "forces of unknown origin", with "57 incidents" spreading across Asia, Europe and Russia.
+NATO estimates that the alien invasion forces will reach populated areas within two years, with the conflict having begun in retaliation for an incident in Phoenix, Arizona, on March 13, 1997.
+The film is dedicated to "members of the intelligence community who provided evidence that made the film possible".

-Tying into the film's viral campaign, the film introduces the disappearance of four Arizona men.
-Heaven's Gate cult member Walton S. Gayson (Adamthwaite), initially held as a suspect in the murder of the four men, was taken into federal custody.
-Later, the search for the men was suspended, concluding that the four men had been killed in a bear attack, a conclusion which the local medical examiner denies, but was ordered to list as the cause of death.
+The film introduces the disappearance of four Arizona men.
+Heaven's Gate member Walton S. Gayson (Adamthwaite) is initially suspected of murdering them and is taken into federal custody.
+The search is later suspended after the men are declared victims of an bear attack, although the local medical examiner disputes this conclusion and is ordered to record it as their cause of death.

-The documentary style film moves between two complementary plotlines; the first is a filmed interview with an unidentified Air Force pilot who exposes, despite likely repercussions, the truth about what happened to four missing civilian men on the night of the Phoenix Lights.
-The second plotline comes from recovered filmed footage ("The Lauder Tapes") by one of four men: Glenn Lauder (Lowenthal), Mitch Adams (Willingham), Ryan Stone (Baker) and Jacob Reynolds (O'Brien).
-Lauder cannibalizes several different cameras, even duct taping a camcorder to the side of his ATV helmet.
-It is from these cameras that most of the footage is derived.
+The documentary follows two interconnected plotlines.
+The first is an interview with an unidentified Air Force pilot, who risks the consequences of revealing what happened to the four men on the night of the Phoenix Lights.
+The second consists of recovered footage known as "The Lauder Tapes", filmed by Glenn Lauder (Lowenthal), Mitch Adams (Willingham), Ryan Stone (Baker) and Jacob Reynolds (O'Brien).
+Lauder combines several cameras, including one duct taped to his ATV helmet, providing most of the recovered footage.